robthompson16/support-for-early-career-teachers/content/ucl/year-1-making-productive-use-of-assessment/summer-week-2-mentor-materials.md

 To support this activity, you could:

-- ask your mentee to connect their reasoning to research and practice summary in this week's ECT materials and to the content of the Module 4 ECT training session
+- ask your mentee to connect their reasoning to research and practice summary in this week’s ECT materials and to the content of the Module 4 ECT training session
-- support your own feedback with explicit reference to research and practice summary in this week's ECT materials
+- support your own feedback with explicit reference to research and practice summary in this week’s ECT materials
 - be clear, where you highlight strengths, why these are positive, with reference to the contents of the Early Career Framework
-- use the research and practice summary in this week's ECT materials to help you suggest ways to further improve your mentee’s planning
+- use the research and practice summary in this week’s ECT materials to help you suggest ways to further improve your mentee’s planning

 Sharing of practice